 Source: Aegon AM US.
 Simplified chart for illustrative purposes only.

-Investment opportunities across six sustainability themes
+Investment opportunities across five sustainability themes

 While the United Nations' Sustainable Development Goals (SDGs) are a useful tool to help determine sustainability, in practice the goals were not designed for private investment.
 Rather, the SDG mandate was essentially written to spur governments to make policy changes that in turn, prompt private investors to move in the right direction.
 We view the SDGs as one of the many tools to support sustainable investment practices, but they are not the solution in itself.
 Instead, we believe it's important to have a way to independently assess sustainability.

-Using a six-pillar scheme to categorize opportunities, we've identified investment candidates across various fixed income sectors including corporate credit, structured securities and sovereign bonds that tie to sustainable megatrends (Exhibit 3).
+Using a five-pillar scheme to categorize opportunities, we've identified investment candidates across various fixed income sectors including corporate credit, structured securities and sovereign bonds that tie to sustainable megatrends (Exhibit 3).
 Moreover, we found that many of these opportunities also connect to the Sustainable Development Goals.

 Sustainable investment opportunities

 Opportunities to align fixed income portfolios with sustainability initiatives exist across many sectors